Are you trying to work out which Kilimanjaro route to choose for your trek? Fear not, this page will help you make the right choice.

 Each Kilimanjaro route has it's own pros and cons.
 Some are great for scenery, but not so great for acclimatisation (see: altitude sickness on Kilimanjaro).
 Others offer high summit success rates but are also quite busy at certain times of the year.

 Let's jump in and look at the various Kilimanjaro routes to the summit.

 Get a quote from our recommended local Kilimanjaro operator

-There are seven main Kilimanjaro routes that one can use to trek the highest mountain in Africa.
-The eighth Kilimanjaro route, Mweka, is used for decent only (see map below).
+There are six main Kilimanjaro routes that one can use to trek the highest mountain in Africa.
+The seventh Kilimanjaro route, Mweka, is used for decent only.

 Kilimanjaro Route Summaries

-- It is a good Kilimanjaro route for acclimatization as it has a climb high, sleep low opportunity for trekkers on day three.
-Here trekkers climb from Shira Camp 2 to Lava Tower at 4,600 meters, where they have lunch and then back down to Barranco Camp (3,900 meters) to sleep
+- It is a great Kilimanjaro route for acclimatization as it has a climb high, sleep low opportunity for trekkers on day 3.
+Here trekkers climb from Shira Camp 2 to Lava Tower at 4,600 meters, where they have lunch and then hike back down to Barranco Camp (3,900 meters) to sleep

 - Like all Kilimanjaro routes, the Machame is a challenging trek with stunning scenery through four diverse climatic zones